bureado/awesome-software-supply-chain-security/README.md

   * Also see: [testifysec/go-ima: go-ima is a tool that checks if a file has been tampered with.
 It is useful in ensuring integrity in CI systems](https://github.com/testifysec/go-ima)
 * [puerco/tejolote: A highly configurable build executor and observer designed to generate signed SLSA provenance attestations about build runs.](https://github.com/puerco/tejolote)
 * [in-toto-run - GitHub Marketplace](https://github.com/marketplace/actions/in-toto-run) and [in-toto/github-action: in-toto provenance github action](https://github.com/in-toto/github-action)
+* [kusaridev/spector](https://github.com/kusaridev/spector) is a Rust tool and library for strict generation, validation and verification of supply chain metadata documents, supporting SLSA 1.0 Provenance and in-toto 1.0 Statement.
+Read the [announcement](https://www.kusari.dev/blog/kusari-open-sources-spector)
 * [General availability of SLSA3 Generic Generator for GitHub Actions](https://slsa.dev/blog/2022/08/slsa-github-workflows-generic-ga)
   * [slsa-framework/slsa-github-generator: Language-agnostic SLSA provenance generation for Github Actions](https://github.com/slsa-framework/slsa-github-generator)
   * Also see: [Attestation Crafting | ChainLoop documentation](https://docs.chainloop.dev/getting-started/attestation-crafting)